Beautiful Malmo and Copenhagen in one easy day trip

 From Denmark to Sweden

-The Danish capital Copenhagen, and the Swedish city of Malmö, are connected by the mighty Øresund Bridge (star of the hit Nordic Noir, The Bridge) that spans 8 km across the the Øresund Strait.
-It’s an incredibly easy day trip from one city to the other by rail, bus or a ten minute drive.
+The Danish capital Copenhagen, and the Swedish city of Malmo, are connected by the mighty Øresund Bridge (star of the hit Nordic Noir, The Bridge) that spans 8 km across the the Øresund Strait.
+Visiting Malmo is one of the easiest day trips from Copenhagen because you can travel from Copenhagen to Malmo by train, bus or a ten minute drive.
 The bus is the cheapest option starting at €8 each way and it takes approximately 55 minutes.
 If you want to get there faster, the train takes 35 minutes with tickets starting at €11 each way.
 You can use GoEuro to search for the cheapest/fastest option.
-The fact that the train runs on average every 29 minutes and runs all day it really is the most convenient option.
-From midnight to 5am it runs every hour so you can easily add a long night out to your day trip to Copenhagen and save money by staying in cheaper accommodation in Malmö.
-The easy access between the two cities has also lead to many Danes choosing to live in Malmö and commute to work everyday so it’s a very busy route.
+The fact that the train runs on average every 30 minutes and runs all day it really is the most convenient option.
+From midnight to 5 am it runs every hour so you can also choose to take a day trip from Malmo to Copenhagen, have a great night out, and save money by staying in cheaper accommodation in Malmo.
+The easy access between the two cities has also lead to many Danes choosing to live in Malmo and commute to work everyday so it’s a very busy route.
 Keep in mind you are crossing a border so have your passport to hand for inspection when you get off the train.
-This usually happens right on the platform on the Swedish side when you get off the train from Denmark.
+This usually happens right on the platform on the Swedish side when you get off the train from Copenhagen.

 House sitting in Malmö